 In this era of increasing concern for occupational safety and for the environment, it is essential that all members of the University community become and remain familiar with their responsibilities for compliance with health and safety regulations, including these radiation safety policies and procedures.
 Please study the contents of this manual.
 Know and practice these and all other safety rules.
 The manual is a practical reference, but users must also have technical knowledge of radiation and some experience in handling radioactive materials.

 Thank you for your cooperation:

 Annabell C Segarra, Ph.
 D., Chair, Radiation Safety Committee

-Jossian J. Pagán, DrPh(c)MS, CNMT, Radiation Safety Officer Carlos A Ortiz Reyes, PhD(c), MBA, BS, LATG, Dean of Administration
+Jossian J. Pagán, DrPh(c)MS, CNMT, Radiation Safety Officer

 Emergency Telephone Numbers: